Cloud-CV/EvalAI/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Backend for localhost:

+Setting up EvalAI on your local machine is really easy.
+You can setup EvalAI using docker:
+The steps are:

+1. Install [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) on your machine.

+2. Get the source code on to your machine via git.

+    ```shell
+    git clone https://github.com/Cloud-CV/EvalAI.git evalai && cd evalai
+    ```

+3. Build and run the Docker containers.
+This might take a while.

+    ```
+    docker-compose up --build
+    ```

+4. That's it.
+Open web browser and hit the url [http://127.0.0.1:8888](http://127.0.0.1:8888).
+Three users will be created by default which are listed below -

+    **SUPERUSER-** username: `admin` password: `password`
+    **HOST USER-** username: `host` password: `password`
+    **PARTICIPANT USER-** username: `participant` password: `password`

+If you are facing any issue during installation, please see our [common errors during installation page](https://evalai.readthedocs.io/en/latest/faq(developers).html#common-errors-during-installation).

 ### For deploying with [Surge](https://surge.sh/):

 Surge will automatically generate deployment link whenever a pull request passes Travis CI.